timfel/timfel.github.io/cv/cv.md

 =======

 I am a Ph.D. student at the Hasso Plattner Institute in Potsdam.
-My interests are in language and virtual machine design.
+My interests are in programming languages and virtual machine design.
 I focus on developing language features meant to improve expressibility and VM technologies to make sure those language features offer good performance.
 I am involved in the PyPy/RPython project and various